 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“There’s a lot of parenting advice out there,” says pediatric specialist Jason Sherman, DO.
+“There’s a lot of parenting advice out there,” says pediatrician Jason Sherman, DO.
 “But parents should never feel guilty about calling the doctor if something just doesn’t seem right with their baby or if they have concerns.”

 During your baby’s first year, you’ll make many trips to the pediatrician’s office.
 Most of these visits are routine, but there may be times when your baby needs immediate medical attention.
 Before your baby is born, be sure to find out your doctor’s office hours, on-call hours and how to deal with an after hour emergency.
 This will make it easier to manage if an issue comes up.